jpryan1/jpryan1.github.io/_posts/2016-09-30-Mandelbrot-in-MATLAB.md

 <a href="/images/mand/julia_zoom.png">
 <img style="width:400px;" src="/images/mand/julia_zoom.png" />
 </a>
-<figcaption style="text-align:center" >Spirals of Rock - Julia and the Divergences</figcaption>
+<figcaption>Spirals of Rock - Julia and the Divergences</figcaption>
 </figure>
 </div>
 This toy project began as a way to learn MATLAB, and in doing so, I also learned about [colormaps](http://www.mathworks.com/help/matlab/ref/colormap.html).
 In the program, you can also toggle between 9 different colormaps.
 Here are the seasons!